Dab1d/CrossyRoad-LDTS/docs/README.md

 ## Planned Features

 The main goal is to extend the base game by adding new features while ensuring code quality through systematic testing.
-The key features I implemented/am implementing include:
+The key features we implemented/are implementing include:
 - **Game Controller** - Manages the main game loop, handles user input, and updates the Chicken state.

 - **Grafics for Elements** - Improves the visual representation of characters and game objects to avoid confusion.